Vid Gutkeled: Solomon's counselor

 By 1071, Vid elevated into the position of ispán of Bács County, which laid in the southern borderland along the Byzantine Empire.
 He is the first known holder of the office.
 In this capacity, Vid played an eminent role in the 1071–1072 war between the Kingdom of Hungary and the Byzantine Empire.
 The conflict began in the spring of 1071, when Pechenegs crossed Sava and plundered the fields of Buziás in Syrmia, including Vid's estate, taking many prisoners and spoils of war.
 This attack provided the reason for Solomon and the dukes to launch a campaign against the Byzantines, whom they considered the instigators of the Pechenegs' raid.
 The Hungarian army crossed the river Sava and laid siege to the Byzantine fortress Belgrade (Nándorfehérvár).
-While the royal army initially waited, Vid and his troops from Bács County, consisted of castle warriors, began the siege.
+While the royal army initially waited, Vid and his detachment from Bács County, consisted of castle warriors, began the siege.
 The Illuminated Chronicle narrates that the Byzantine garrison sought assistance from the Pechenegs, who, "misled by these deceitful words, the Pechenegs hastened to their help, and in their greed for the booty which they hoped to gain from the defeat of ispán Vid they threw themselves upon the ranks of the men from Sopron, whose commander was the ispán called Ian".
 His troops decisively defeated the Pecheneges at the walls of Belgrade.
 The siege lasted three months and the Hungarians finally captured the fort.
 It is possible that the Hungarians besieged and captured the fort Sirmium during the 1071 campaign too.